kingkwongsta/plateful/README.md

-# Drink Mixer
+# Plateful
-Discover a world of exquisite cocktail recipes
+Find the recipe to satisfy your cravings
 ### Live Site: [https://plateful-kingkwongsta.vercel.app/](https://plateful-kingkwongsta.vercel.app/)

-- Create a cocktail recipe based on your preference with Generative AI
+- Create a food recipe based on your preference with Generative AI

 ## Tech Stack